knowit/snappysense/aws-iot-backend/README.md

 traffic to Lambda functions for processing.

-There is a single Lambda function, `snappySense`, that responds to traffic from Things, but two routes in AWS IoT to route traffic to it, one for startup messages and one for sensor reading messages.
+There is a single Lambda function, `snappySense`, that responds to traffic from Things, but two routes in AWS IoT to route traffic to it, one for startup messages and one for sensor observation messages.
 (The reason for this is to avoid wildcards on the second token of the topic, so as to avoid every chance of message loops.)